vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 ```

 We could scrub the knowledge of the particular link to scrape and only pass interchangeable objects into its initializer. `PageWriter` itself is a simple class with a simple task.
-It does not really need to have a hard ties.
+It does not really need to have hard ties.
 We just keep it around to take care of writing out the final end product after we scraped and composed all the data.
+Also, if we need additional data from either of these injected objects, we would need to modify the `initialize` method.

 #### class PageWriter Refactored